London, Ontario: Sports

 Canada Life Place is home to the London Knights and the London Lightning.
 The north-east corner at Dundas & Talbot streets is shown.
 This corner of the building is a replica of the facade of the former Talbot Inn, which stood there for more than 125 years.

 In March 2013, London hosted the 2013 World Figure Skating Championships.
+It has also previously hosted the 1974 Macdonald Brier, 1997 IIHF Women's World Championship, 2001 Canada Summer Games, 2011 Tim Hortons Brier, and 2023 Tim Hortons Brier.
+The city previously attempted to host the 1991 Pan American Games, withdrawing before submitting a bid.
 The University of Western Ontario's teams play under the name Mustangs.
 The university's football team plays at TD Stadium.
 Western's Rowing Team rows out of a boathouse at Fanshawe Lake.
 Fanshawe College teams play under the name Falcons.
 The Women's Cross Country team has won 3 consecutive Canadian Collegiate Athletic Association (CCAA) National Championships.
 In 2010, the program cemented itself as the first CCAA program to win both Men's and Women's National team titles, as well as CCAA Coach of the Year.

 The Western Fair Raceway, about 85 acres harness racing track and simulcast centre, operates year-round.
 The grounds include a coin slot casino, a former IMAX theatre, and Sports and Agri-complex.
 Labatt Memorial Park the world's oldest continuously used baseball grounds was established as Tecumseh Park in 1877; it was renamed in 1937, because the London field has been flooded and rebuilt twice (1883 and 1937), including a re-orientation of the bases (after the 1883 flood).
 The Forest City Velodrome, at the former London Ice House, is the only indoor cycling track in Ontario and the third to be built in North America, opened in 2005.
 London is also home to World Seikido, the governing body of a martial art called Seikido which was developed in London in 1987.

 Labatt Memorial Park is the oldest operating baseball diamond in North America.